millerlp/Solarlib/README.md

  horribly on 8-bit AVR products such as the Arduino Uno due to limits in precision of double/float values.
 You can check your results against the NOAA calculator: http://www.esrl.noaa.gov/gmd/grad/solcalc/

+ Thanks to Raoul Smeets for catching a typo in the Approximate Atmospheric Refraction calculation (SE.AAR in calcSolar() function).
+2021-04-19